Fri Feb 1

 I was in a town somewhere in the South of France on a project with a colleague.
 The car got stuck in a cul de sac and I walked around to see if there was a way out - yes, but on a long narrow bridge across the bay.
 I returned to the car to put a large piece of art in the trunk.
 Scene shifts to several more men in the car and I wasn't driving.
 Instead of the narrow bridge they find a good road across the bay.
 We drive until we see the sea shore ahead, and they park on the beach, then walk towards the sea.
 Who are these men?
 One by one they turn and walk towards me.
 I feel nervous.
 Did they drive down here to kill me?
 I must take the initiative.
 I launch myself at the man in front.
 Next thing I know is a bang as my body lands on the floor beside my bed.
 But unlike the last time this happened, the cushions I had placed on my bedside table do their job and my head or face are not hit.
 The dream was very coherent and detailed, like my previous two dreams that knocked me out of bed.
 I will take a Sedatif PC

 homeopathic sleeping pill every night instead of every second or third.
 Don't get me wrong - I have no difficulty sleeping, but these pills, like Noctura in UK and Insomnia in Canada stop me sleepwalking.
 One result of this episode was that L-A took the opportunity to have a pee (it was about 4:30), which meant she didn't need to at normal waking up time, and was able to stay on her front until mid morning.
 Riana rang her to find our how she was, and L-A was comforted very much by her care and their conversation.
 She mentioned that she found worship to be a good antidote to times of difficulty.
 She had seen a new video from Bethel Music with a song that was inspired by a life-threatening medical issue for a young boy called Jackson, and how the worship leader had experienced a 'giant of unbelief' in his path as they prayed for Jackson, but then the Lord gave him this powerful song, 'Raise a Hallelujah.'
 Jackson recovered!
 I immediately decided to play the song as the finale for tonight's Worcester Report, and completed the mixdown.
+The last few days Cindy and I have returned to communicating, this time on Whatsapp.
+Apparently she is planning to visit Ghana, so needs to know things like the power supplies there.
+It's nice to be back in touch.
+We used to text a lot a couple of years ago and it taught me that texting has some advantages over other forms of communications, particuarly with a good friend.

 In the afternoon I visited the hospice.
 I don't remember seeing so many people just clinging on to life.
 One 37 year old with cancer looked like a skeleton.
 I prayed that either Jesus take him home, or totally cure him, but the status quo is unnacceptable.
 His sister was keeping watch in the same private room, and I chatted and comforted and prayed for her.